joacorapela/svGPFA/doc/sphinx/source/params.rst

            "indPointsLocs0_filename": "indPointsLocs0.csv",
        }

-Optimization parameters
+Optimisation parameters
 =======================

-Parameters values that control the optimization should be specified in section ``[optim_params]``.
+Parameters values that control the optimisation should be specified in section ``[optim_params]``.

-* ``optim_method`` specifies the method used for for parameter optimization.
+* ``optim_method`` specifies the method used for for parameter optimisation.

-  If ``optim_method = ECM`` then the Expectation Conditional Maximization method is used (:cite:t:`mcLachlanAndKrishnan08`, section 5.2).
-Here the M-step is broken into three conditional maximization steps: maximization of the lower bound wrt the embedding parameters (mstep-embedding), wrt the kernels parameters (mstep-kernels) and wrt the inducing points locations (mstep-indPointsLocs).
-Thus, one ECM iteration comprises one E-step (i.e., maximiziation of the lower bound wrt the embedding parameters) followed by the three previous M-step conditional maximizations.
+  If ``optim_method = ECM`` then the Expectation Conditional Maximisation method is used (:cite:t:`mcLachlanAndKrishnan08`, section 5.2).
+Here the M-step is broken into three conditional maximisation steps: maximisation of the lower bound wrt the embedding parameters (mstep-embedding), wrt the kernels parameters (mstep-kernels) and wrt the inducing points locations (mstep-indPointsLocs).
+Thus, one ECM iteration comprises one E-step (i.e., maximisation of the lower bound wrt the embedding parameters) followed by the three previous M-step conditional maximisation's.

   If ``optim_method = mECM`` then the Multicycle ECM is used (:cite:t:`mcLachlanAndKrishnan08`, section 5.3).
-Here one E-step maximization is performed before each of the M-step conditional maximizations.
+Here one E-step maximisation is performed before each of the M-step conditional maximisation's.
 Thus, one mECM iteration comprises estep, mstep-embedding, estep,  mstep-kernels, estep, mstep-indPointsLocs.

 * ``em_max_iter`` integer value specifying the maximum number of EM iterations.

-* ``verbose`` boolean value indicating whether the optimization should be verbose or silent.
+* ``verbose`` boolean value indicating whether the optimisation should be verbose or silent.

 For each ``<step> in {estep,mstep_embedding,mstep_kernels,mstep_indPointsLocs}``